Argentina , Peru , Chile and Brazil

 In global terms, private capital operations in Q1 in the mining industry decreased by 70% compared to the 1Q23, according to consulting firm Global Data.

-In this interview, Brian Nogy, chief director of natural resources and corporate finance for Latin America at Sumitomo Mitsui Banking, reveals how one of the main mining investment banks is evaluating Latin America.
+In this interview, Brian Nogy, director of natural resources and corporate finance for Latin America at Sumitomo Mitsui Banking, reveals how one of the main mining investment banks is evaluating Latin America.

 BNamericas: Considering rising demand for lithium, copper and other critical minerals, how much investment is flowing into Latin America’s mining industry?